 Pornographic virus alert from Microsoft is another variation of online scam, which is caused by viruses.
 On this page, you see the notification that your PC is full of different viruses, and you need to call Microsoft support.
 However, the “operators” of this support will offer you to do a lot of dubious things.
 Let’s check the details.

 What is a Pornographic virus alert from Microsoft?

-This is how the dubious banner is called.
-It is opened on a separate page in your browser, where you will see the notification about viruses on your PC.
-In this text, you will be ensured that you need to call the support, where you will be instructed about the supposed methods of malware removal.
-But the attentive users, who know the details of Microsoft policies, also know that Microsoft never shows the user any banners, and never offers to call the support.
+This is the header of that dubious banner.
+It appears on a separate page in your browser, where you will see the notification about viruses on your PC.
+This text ensures that you should call support, to get instructions on malware removal.
+But the attentive users, who know the details of Microsoft policies, also know that Microsoft never shows the user any banners, and never offers to call support.

-Even more interesting details are uncovered when you call the support by a number, specified on the pornographic virus alert from Microsoft banner.
+Even more interesting details are uncovered when you call the support by number.
+It is present right below on the pornographic virus alert from the Microsoft banner.
 The exact phone number, by the way, is different from the original one which is posted on the Microsoft website.
 The “support managers” ask you to grant them remote access to your PC through one of the remote administration tools.
 After getting this, they are making some “checks” and then say that there are a lot of viruses on your PC, and you need to install the antivirus program.

 Is this scam dangerous?